Bdellovibrio

-Bdellovibrio is a genus of Gram-negative, obligate aerobic bacteria.
-One of the more notable characteristics of this genus is that members can prey upon other Gram-negative bacteria and feed on the biopolymers, e.g. proteins and nucleic acids, of their hosts.
+Bdellovibrio is a genus of gram-negative, obligate aerobic bacteria.
+One of the more notable characteristics of this genus is that members can prey upon other gram-negative bacteria and feed on the biopolymers, e.g. proteins and nucleic acids, of their hosts.
 They have two lifestyles: a host-dependent, highly mobile phase, the "attack phase", in which they form "bdelloplasts" in their host bacteria; and a slow-growing, irregularly shaped, host-independent form.

 Bdellovibrio bacteriovorus

 The most well studied of these is Bdellovibrio bacteriovorus, which is found almost exclusively in host dependent growth in nature.
 In this free swimming attack form after searching for prey using its pili, it burrows through the host outer membrane/ peptidoglycan cell wall and enters the periplasmic space.
 The Bdellovibrio bacterium then forms a structure called a bdelloplast.
 This bdelloplast is created as the host cell is modified to become spherical in shape.
 Inside the bdelloplast, the singular large flagellum of the predatory Bdellovibrio is lost.
 The host cell is then rapidly killed allowing the passage of molecules from the interior of the host cytoplasm through to the periplasm freely, and the periplasm dwelling Bdellovibrio to feed.
 Using some of these molecules the Bdellovibrio creates a protective environment by reinforcing the peptidoglycan cell wall of the host in which it now dwells using amidases and transpeptidases.
 After around 4hrs, depending on ambient temperature, the Bdellovibrio has increased in size dramatically through this nourishment.
-It divides to replicate and then leaves via a final lysis of the host's cell wall and membranes.
-The newly emerging Bdellovibrio use their newly grown powerful flagella to swim away and find the next suitable host.
+It divides to replicate and then leaves via final lysis of the host's cell wall and membranes.
+The newly emerging Bdellovibrio uses their newly grown powerful flagella to swim away and find the next suitable host.
 Because of this intermittent bdelloplast stage, and momentary parasitic phase (15-20 mins), Bdellovibrio could be considered bacterial predators or parasites.

 Bdellovibrio bacteriovorus was first described by Stolp and Petzold in 1962.
 In 2012 another member of the Bdellovibrio species was identified "Bdellovibrio tiberius" of the River tiber.
 This species is more capable of host-independent growth.

 Little is known of Bdellovibrio exovorus, an extra-parasitic bdellovibrio, which cannot enter its prey, and does not form Bdelloplasts.

 Appearance

-Under a light microscope, host-dependent Bdellovibrio appears to be a comma-shaped motile rod that is about 0.3–0.5 by 0.5–1.4 µm in size with a barely discernible flagellum.
-Bdellovibrio show up as a growing clear plaque in an E. coli “lawn”.
+Under a light microscope, host-dependent Bdellovibrio appears to be a comma-shaped motile rod that is about 0.3–0.5 by 0.5–1.4 μm in size with a barely discernible flagellum.
+Bdellovibrio show up as a growing clear plaque in an E. coli "lawn".
 Notably, Bdellovibrio has a sheath that covers its flagellum – a rare feature for bacteria.
 Flagellar motion stops once Bdellovibrio has penetrated its prey, and the flagella is then shed.

 Host-independent Bdellovibrio appear amorphous, and larger than the predatory phase.